 To add some extra variety to the FX, you can choose from 4 different delay and 4 reverb effects.
 There’s a delay setting, which simply repeats the input signal and decays according to the settings.
 A delay/reverb setting, which blends the plain delay with room reverb to make the sound more atmospheric.
 There’s a spring reverb effect, which mimics the spring reverb found in vintage tube amps like the 65’ Fender Princeton Reverb, and there’s a hall reverb, which has a cavernous echo effect.

 We started this test by checking the clean channel without any FX or reverb activated.
-It offered excellent clarity, and that clarity remained consistent from the lowest volume setting until it was maxed out (if you need more volume, check out the 10w THR10).
+It offered excellent clarity, and that clarity remained consistent from the lowest volume setting until it was maxed out (if you need more volume, check out the 10w THR10 and the 30w THR30).
 When we added some effects, we found that the clean channel handled the built in selection very well, and we were even impressed by the stereo effect that the twin speakers were able to create with the modulation effects.